johnewart/dapr-proposal-process/guides/api-design.md

 ### Alpha to Beta

-In addition to the requirements that are required of any Alpha API, the following requirements must be met so that the API can graduate to Beta.
+In addition to the requirements that are required of any Alpha API as seen [above](#creation-of-new-apis), the following requirements must be met so that the API can graduate to Beta.
 For an API to be promoted to Beta, it must exist for at least one release cycle after its initial addition as Alpha. (i.e something added in 1.10 could become Beta in 1.12, having been stabilized through 1.11)

-For all APIs, the following criteria need to be met:
+For all APIs, the following criteria must be met:

-* E2E test with extensive positive and negative scenarios must be defined
+* E2E test with extensive positive and negative scenarios must be defined and implemented
 * Most (if not all) changes needed in the user facing structures must be considered to be complete (in order to reduce the number of breaking changes)
-* All "core" SDKs must have support for this API _(Python, Go, .NET, Java?)_
+* All _"core"_ SDKs must have support for this API _(Python, Go, .NET, Java)_
-* Documentation of the API must be completely up-to-date with any changes tha
+* Documentation of the API must be completely up-to-date with any new changes
 * Quickstarts must be defined for the API allowing users to quickly explore the API
 * Performance tests should be added (if not already available in Alpha stage) / updated where relevant